Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 you might resort to a trigger.
 A trigger listens to reads and writes on a table and executes a specific action.

-You may want to replicate a specific table\'s updates, so when an update comes to that table, you might write a trigger to propagate that update to another table.
+You may want to replicate a specific table's updates, so when an update comes to that table, you might write a trigger to propagate that update to another table.